Medronho

 Double distillation

-Due to the delicacy of the strawberry tree fruit, managing the right period of time between harvesting and fermentation to the distillation stage is crucial to maintain freshness and achieve the perfect balance between the elegance and identity of the arbutus brandy.
+Due to the delicacy of the medronho, managing the time between harvest and fermentation through to distillation is crucial to preserve freshness and achieve the perfect balance between elegance and the identity of medronho brandy.

 Tasting

-Arbutus brandy is part of a centuries-old tradition in southern Portugal and has been consumed over generations as an excellent digestive.
-After the meal, it should be served pure and at room temperature, in order to appreciate its aromatic freshness.
+A good spirit should be balanced, harmonious, and pleasant on the nose and palate.
+Medronho brandy is part of the centuries-old tradition of southern Portugal and should be served neat and at room temperature to appreciate its aromatic freshness.

 Please note, your browser is out of date.